dagda1/cuttingedge/packages/react-fetcher/README.md

 ### One hit wonder

 Give me a URL the framework will do the rest.
-I am personally sick of endless configuration when all I want to do is this:
+I am personally weary of endless configuration when all I want to do is this:

 ```ts
 const { data } = useFetcher(`/api/users/1`);